scottblinch/improv-running-order-tool/spec.md

 ### PWA

-- Installable; static assets cached after first load via service worker.
+- Installable; hashed JS/CSS and static assets cached after first load via service worker.
+- **HTML navigations** use NetworkFirst (not precached `index.html`) so deploys are visible on the next refresh.
+- Service worker checks for updates when the tab becomes visible again.
 - Show data remains in `localStorage` only (not uploaded).
 - When a new app version is deployed, a toast offers **Refresh** to activate the updated service worker.
+- App icon / favicon: Lucide **Drama** motif; regenerate PNG/ICO assets with `pnpm generate:pwa-assets` from `public/favicon.svg`.

 ### Confirmations